 - Market Movers

-- Banks, miners drag on the FTSE 100
+- Banks, miners the worst performers in London

 Outsourcing specialist Serco was lower after warning that its first-half performance will reflect the challenging environment in the US.
 Nevertheless, the firm said that it is on track to meet its full-year expectations.

-Lonmin, the world's third-largest platinum producer, dropped after saying production in the first three months of 2012 was little changed from a year earlier, despite losing 170,000 tonnes of production because of safety stoppages.
+Miners were tracking their top-tier counterparts lower with Aquarius Platinum, Talvivaara, Ferrexpo and Avocet Mining taking a hit.
+Lonmin, the world's third-largest platinum producer, fell after saying production in the first three months of 2012 was little changed from a year earlier, after losing 170,000 tonnes of production because of safety stoppages.

-Essar Energy was out of favour after announcing that its 87.09%-owned Indian oil subsidiary, Essar Oil, saw a sharp drop in earnings in the year to March 31st due to the reversal of a sales tax benefits and a planned plant shutdown.
+Essar Energy dropped after announcing that its 87.09%-owned Indian oil subsidiary, Essar Oil, saw a sharp drop in earnings in the year to March 31st due to the reversal of a sales tax benefits and a planned plant shutdown.

 FTSE 100 - Risers